 2. Clean the rubber gasket.
 Put a towel down on the floor in front of the machine, because this next part is messy.
-Carefully pulling the rubber gasket open with your fingers, clean it with bleach water and a fresh cloth.
+Carefully pull the rubber gasket open with your fingers and clean it with bleach water and a fresh cloth.
 You may need to use an old toothbrush to scrub away any particularly nasty buildup.
 Get the area between the rubber gasket and the machine very wet and let it sit for 10-15 minutes.
 Change your bleach solution and, using yet another clean cloth, wipe the inner seal again.
 Follow with a clean, dry rag.

 5. Wipe it again.
 Yes, you’ve previously wiped it but the cleaning cycle has probably loosened more crud, so repeat steps 1 and 2.